Amdsnk/scraping-ai-chat/README.md

 ## Project Overview

 The AI Web Scraping Chat project began as a challenge to create an API for AI-assisted web scraping.
-I took this concept and expanded it into a comprehensive full-stack web application, demonstrating my ability to not only meet but exceed project requirements.
+I took this concept and expanded it into a comprehensive full-stack web application.

 ### Original Task
 The initial challenge was to create an API that would: